ZimCodes/Zyod/README.md

 ---

 ## Things to Note
+### Double Browser Windows

+In non-headless mode, Zyod will open 2 windows.
+One of the windows is used to quickly identify the OD type.
+Once this is finished, Zyod will close this window automatically.
+The other window is performing the task(s) Zyod has been provided with on the OD.

+### Files are played instead of downloaded

+When Zyod attempts to download a file (such as mp4, mp3, etc.), it will be played in the browser instead.
+This only happens when you use a Chromium driver. **Use Firefox driver instead.**

 ### Recording Incorrect URLs

 When recording, incorrect URLs may be generated from certain Open Directory types *(Ex: FODI)*.